-Mark “Gator” Rogowski Now: Where is Mark Rogowski Today?
-Update
+Mark “Gator” Rogowski: Where is the Killer Now?

 Authorities stated that the decision was based on several factors, out of which one is a law that gives additional leniency to convicts who commit crimes before the age of 26.
 The law, passed in 2018, stems from a scientific finding that the impulse control mechanism is not fully developed in a majority of people under 25.
 Besides, Rogowski’s attorney mentioned that he had earned a Bachelor’s degree, undertook vocational courses, became a certified paralegal, and adopted the teachings of self-help and rehabilitation programs while in prison.

 Plus, he had shown remorse for his actions.
 “I’m disgusted with what I did.
 I think about it every day,” Rogowski said to the board.
 He was planning to live with his brother if he was granted parole and said he had been offered a job as a paralegal or a clerk.
-However, in 2020, his parole grant was reversed, and he will not be eligible for a parole hearing till June 2021.
-Rogowski is currently incarcerated at Richard J. Donovan Correctional Facility in San Diego, California.
+However, in 2020, his parole grant was reversed, and he will not be eligible for a parole hearing till June 2021, which was postponed.
+He was again granted release on June 14, 2022, but the Governer of California again reversed the decision on November 04, 2022.
+Since then, he has been denied parole once more, so he will now be eligible for it in November 2027.
+Therefore, today, at the age of 58, Rogowski is incarcerated at Richard J. Donovan Correctional Facility in San Diego, California.

 Read More: Where Is Brandi McClain Now?